DayanFA/Sistemas-de-Informacao-UFAC/Linguagem de Programação I/Exercícios/README.md

 From the learnings I acquired during the execution of this activity

+* I learned good programming practices.

-• I learned more about pointers.
+* I learned more about Python and its functionalities.

-• How libraries function and how to create them.

-• Solving other problems and improving my code.
+* I applied logical reasoning to solve the questions.

 # Question

-There were no questions, the content was well-explained, and I believe I grasped it effectively.
+Among the questions that came up during the execution of this activity

+* Some things about Python, more libraries, and some code snippets here and there.